 Disclaimer

-While an investment in managed futures can help enhance returns and reduce risk, it can also do just the opposite and in fact result in further losses in a portfolio.
-In addition, studies conducted of managed futures as a whole may not be indicative of the performance of any individual CTA.
-The results of studies conducted in the past may not be indicative of current time periods.
+While investment in managed futures can help enhance returns and reduce risk, it can also do just the opposite and, in fact, result in further losses in a portfolio.
+In addition, studies conducted on managed futures as a whole may not be indicative of the performance of any individual CTA.
+The results of studies conducted in the past may not be indicative of current periods.
 Managed futures indices such as the Barclay CTA Index do not represent the entire universe of all CTAs.
 Individuals cannot invest in the index itself.
 Actual rates of return may be significantly different and more volatile than those of the index.

-Individual and institutional investors are increasingly including Managed Futures as part of a diversified investment portfolio as they search for non-traditional and alternative investment opportunities, which can include commodities, private equity, venture capital, as well as hedge funds.
+Individual and institutional investors increasingly include Managed Futures as part of a diversified investment portfolio as they search for non-traditional and alternative investment opportunities, which can include commodities, private equity, venture capital, and hedge funds.
 The following are some frequently asked questions about Managed Futures:

 1. What are Managed Futures strategies?

-Managed Futures are a diverse subset of active hedge fund strategies that trade liquid, transparent, centrally-cleared exchange-traded products, and deep interbank foreign exchange markets.
+Managed Futures are a diverse subset of active hedge fund strategies that trade liquid, transparent, centrally-cleared exchange-traded products and deep interbank foreign exchange markets.
 Managers in this sector are called Commodity Trading Advisors (CTAs).
 This name goes back to the origin of the strategy when, unlike today, most CTA activity was in commodities.
-Currently, their strategies are largely focused on financial futures markets — equity indices, fixed income, and foreign exchange — with additional allocations to energy, metals, and agricultural markets.
-There are also Commodity Specialist Managers that focus mainly or exclusively on commodity markets.
-They may further specialize in one or more asset classes within the commodity space, such as energy or agricultural.
+Their strategies are primarily focused on financial futures markets — equity indices, fixed income, and foreign exchange — with additional allocations to energy, metals, and agricultural markets.
+Commodity Specialist Managers also focus mainly or exclusively on commodity markets.
+They may specialize in one or more asset classes within the commodity space, such as energy or agriculture.

 2. Have Managed Futures strategies changed since they became popular in the 1970s?

-• In general, trend followers aim to identify and exploit sustained capital flows across asset classes as markets move back out of and into equilibrium, often after prolonged imbalances.
-Other CTA styles thrive on volatility and choppy price action that accompanies these flows, as well as a variety of other market phenomena
+• Generally, trend followers aim to identify and exploit sustained capital flows across asset classes as markets move back out of and into equilibrium, often after prolonged imbalances.
+Other CTA styles thrive on volatility and choppy price action accompanying these flows and various market phenomena.

-• The number and variety of short-term programs has risen sharply with the advances in trading technology, data analysis, and increased interest from quantitative traders in establishing their own trading firms.
+• The number and variety of short-term programs have risen sharply with the advances in trading technology, data analysis, and increased interest from quantitative traders in establishing their trading firms.

 The worldviews of investors can directly influence their choices of hedge fund strategies because many widely-adopted strategies implicitly assume that markets will be stable and mean-reverting.
-These types of strategies are often designed to capitalize on steady or declining volatility and are, therefore, inherently optimistic about broad market conditions.
+These strategies are often designed to capitalize on steady or declining volatility and are inherently optimistic about overall market conditions.

-Systematic Trend Followers, to take one CTA style as an example, are by contrast not constrained by any economic forecast or view.
+Systematic Trend Followers, to take one CTA style as an example, are, by contrast, not constrained by any economic forecast or view.
 They can employ directionally unbiased, divergent strategies that are designed to benefit when prices diverge from equilibrium levels and when capital flows create price trends, either upward or downward.
-They also aim to exploit situations in which markets re-establish equilibrium in the wake of new information or in the transition from one economic cycle to another.
-This diversification attribute has helped investors reduce the risk that portfolios face from extremely adverse overall market conditions, sometimes referred to as tail risk, that punish nearly all asset classes and strategies.
+They also aim to exploit situations in which markets re-establish equilibrium in the wake of new information or the transition from one economic cycle to another.
+This diversification attribute has helped investors reduce the risk that portfolios face from extremely adverse overall market conditions, sometimes called tail risk, that punish nearly all asset classes and strategies.

 Managed Futures strategies, however, should not be treated as a portfolio hedge.
-Rather, they may be viewed as additional sources of uncorrelated returns.
-Although Managed Futures returns tend to be uncorrelated to other investments over the long run, correlations may be non-stationary over shorter time horizons and may temporarily converge during crisis conditions.
+Instead, they may be viewed as additional sources of uncorrelated returns.
+Although Managed Futures returns tend to be uncorrelated to other investments over the long run, correlations may be non-stationary over shorter time horizons and temporarily converge during crises.
 Not all market dislocations are the same, making CTAs vulnerable to rapid reversals or the sudden onset of volatility.

 4. Why should investors include Managed Futures in their portfolios?

-Managed Futures strategies can be a source of uncorrelated alpha because they are directionally unbiased, often cover a variety of time frames in their position holding periods, and have historically sought returns independently of the prevailing economic or volatility regime.
+Managed Futures strategies can be a source of an uncorrelated alpha because they are directionally unbiased, often cover a variety of time frames in their position-holding periods, and have historically sought returns independently of the prevailing economic or volatility regime.

-Overall, these strategies have performed well during many periods that were difficult for equity markets and other hedge fund strategies.
-This is a result of the internal diversification, unbiased directionality, and the risk management styles of CTAs.
-The market conditions that have traditionally been difficult for CTAs employing trend following strategies have been those in which there is no follow through on trends, such that prices are mean-reverting.
-As a result, many CTAs incorporated additional strategies in an effort to capture these types of market characteristics as a complement to their trend following.
+These strategies have performed well during many difficult periods for equity markets and other hedge fund strategies.
+This results from the internal diversification, unbiased directionality, and risk management styles of CTAs.
+The market conditions that have traditionally been difficult for CTAs employing trend-following strategies have been those in which there is no follow-through on trends, such that prices are mean-reverting.
+As a result, many CTAs incorporated additional strategies to capture these market characteristics to complement their trend following.

 • Managed Futures strategies tend to reduce portfolio variance.
 The addition of uncorrelated variance may also have a beneficial effect on other performance and risk metrics.